CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Settings.md

 ## Fine tuning

-Advanced settings can be customised via [Global Configuration](Global-Configuration.md) file on disk.
+Advanced settings can be customized via [Global Configuration](Global-Configuration.md) file on disk.
 If changing the file whilst in-game, use the **Reload Global Configuration** button in [](Maintenance.md) to make changes take effect.